 Get a Tax Refund on Purchases

 Ask if VAT tax has been added to your bill and hold onto your receipts.
-If you spend more than 1200 pesos at an approved merchant, you may be entitled to a tax refund and get money back when you leave.
-Find out more here.
+If you spend more than 1200 pesos at an approved merchant, you may be entitled to a tourist tax or VAT refund and get money back when you leave.

 Shopping in Puerto Vallarta

 Puerto Vallarta has transformed itself from a sleepy seaside village into a major resort town that maintains the look of Old Mexico.
 Along its cobblestone streets, white-stucco buildings — with red roofs and bright flowers spilling from balconies — overlook golden Pacific Coast beaches and blue-green waves.

 Malecón, Puerto Vallarta’s broad waterfront, features a boardwalk lined with restaurants, outdoor cafés, and places that scoop scrumptious ice cream.
 Savor a cone while you browse the area’s fine array of shops.

 Plaza Malecón offers the best selection.
 Look for easy, breezy cotton-gauze resort wear at María de Guadalajara.
 At Sierra Madre, choose from ecologically themed gifts, clothing, and art work.

 The indoor/outdoor Mercado Municipal, Vallarta’s largest craft market, encompasses a city block alongside the Cuale River.
 Expect to find a wide selection of pottery, lacquerware, embroidered clothing, masks, mirrors, wood carvings, and hand-dyed rugs there.

 Since many creative people are drawn to live in Puerto Vallarta, shoppers are also likely to encounter one-of-a-kind items around the city.